The Netherlands

 Obligation containing limitations on leaving the territory of the executing State

-This probation measure is not imposed as a separate condition in the Netherlands.
-The Netherlands is, however, able to supervise this measure.
+This probation measure can be imposed as a separate condition in the Netherlands.
+Hence, the Netherlands are able to supervise this measure.

 Instructions relating to behaviour, residence, education and training, leisure activities, or containing limitations on or modalities of carrying out a professional activity